archeofoss/archeofoss/2023/panel-proposals.md

 In a world now used to the real-time updating of the information, is a dynamic archaeological map, constantly updated with new findings or with new adjourned interpretations, concretely achievable or is it just utopic?
 Which is the sustainable way to trace properly a circular knowledge path?
 And how can the adoption of shared standards be extended at national level, to improve the data quality and compare and spread them as best?
 How is it possible to reconcile the need for a central collection point with the specificities of other existing projects?

+**Comments**

+Tools, objectives, users: state of art and future perspectives on the sharing of open data in archaeology is a well written proposal that I fully support.
+In fact, I anticipate that I will submit a paper to this panel.
+The only weakness in the proposal is that it seems very focused on Italy's situation, whereas a global approach would be more fruitful, in the path of last year's panel "I/O: ethics, policies and technologies for programmatic and open access to archaeological online data sets".
+In particular, the ARIADNE Research Initiative could be involved.
+[Stefano Costa](mailto:stefano.costa@cultura.gov.it)

 ## 2. archaeo.social: archaeology in the Fediverse and the future of scholarly social media

 ![Fediverse](fediverse.png)